seanaskandari/Homework-2-Respsonsive-Bootstrap-SA/README.md

+For Homework 2 Responsive bootstrap I built 3 separate html files.
+The first html file was the home/about me page.
+I used bootstrap's grid system to wireframe the page including a navigation bar at the header, one column and two rows.

+The second html file was the portfolio page.
+The portfolio page was designed with the bootstrap grid systme as well and contained 5 rows.

+The third hmtl file was the contact page.
+The contact form was created with html where the user can enter their name, email, write a message and submit their message by pressing a button.

+Each page contained a navigation bar in the header designed with bootstrap and is responsive to mobile devices.

+Updates to the website will be recurring in perpetuity.

+-SA

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.